eu-digital-identity-wallet/av-doc-technical-specification/docs/architecture.md

   sources before creating a digitally signed attestation that certifies the user meets the required age threshold.
 - **Age Verification App (Entity)**: The Age Verification App is used by individual seeking to access age-restricted content or services.
-The user requests, receives, and manages their proof of age attestation with this app and presents the attestation using this app when required to relying parties.
+The user requests, receives, and manages their proof of age attestation with this app and presents the attestation using this app when required to Relying Parties.
 - **Age Verification App Provider (Actor)**: Provides the EU-compliant Age Verification App.
 - **3rd Party Data Sources (Entity)**: A trusted private data source is a non-governmental, commercially operated entity that maintains accurate and verifiable user information, which can be leveraged for age verification purposes (e.g.